Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Numerical method

 \subsection{The plicRDF-isoAdvector method}

-Geometric VOF methods rely on a cell-based geometrical approximation of the interface.\ Each interface reconstruction algorithm thus aims to accurately compute the interface normal $\mathbf{n}_{\Sigma,c}$ and position $\mathbf{x}_{\Sigma,c}$.\ At first, the interface orientation algorithm approximates $\mathbf{n}_{\Sigma,c}$.\ Then the interface positioning algorithm places the interface at $\mathbf{x}_{\Sigma,c}$.
+Geometric VOF methods rely on a cell-local geometrical approximation of the interface.\ Each interface reconstruction algorithm thus aims to compute the interface normal $\mathbf{n}_{\Sigma,c}$ ($\mathbf{n}_{c}$ for short) and position $\mathbf{P}_{c}$.\ At first, the interface orientation algorithm approximates $\mathbf{n}_{c}$.\ Then the interface positioning algorithm places the interface at $\mathbf{P}_{c}$.
 The well-known Piecewise Linear Interface Calculation (PLIC) algorithm is the common interface reconstruction algorithm.
 The Youngs' algorithm~\cite{youngs1982time}, the Least Squares Fit (LSF) algorithm~\cite{scardovelli2003interface}, and the plicRDF reconstruction method~\cite{scheufler2019accurate} are a few examples of the PLIC-based interface orientation algorithms.

-The plicRDF reconstruction method~\cite{scheufler2019accurate} is an iterative variant of the Reconstructed Distance Function (RDF) method~\cite{cummins2005estimating}, which \underline{r}econstructs the so-called signed \underline{d}istance \underline{f}unctions (RDFs), and normals can be approximated as a discrete gradient of the RDFs.\ The method iteratively updates the approximated normals, and the residual stopping criterion is applied to minimize the number of reconstruction algorithm iterations.
-The plicRDF method estimates the initial interface normal in the first time step as